 Additionally, in July 2018, the FASB issued ASU 2018-11, Target Improvements to Topic 842 Leases.
 ASU 2018-11 provides lessors a practical expedient to not separate nonlease components from the associated lease component if the timing and pattern of transfer for the lease and nonlease components are the same and if the lease component, if accounted for separately, would be classified as an operating lease.
 Lease components are elements of an arrangement that provide the customer with the right to use an identified asset.
-Nonlease components are distinct elements of a contract that are not related to securing the use of the leased asset and revenue is recognized in accordance with Accounting Standards Codification ("ASC") 606.
+Nonlease components are distinct elements of a contract that are not related to securing the use of the leased asset and revenue is recognized in accordance with Accounting Standards Codification Topic 606, Revenue from Contracts and Customers ("ASC 606").
 The Company assessed and concluded that the timing and pattern of transfer for nonlease components and the associated lease component are the same.
 The Company determined that the predominant component was the lease component and as such the Company has made a policy election to account for and present the lease component and the nonlease component as a single component in the revenue section of the Consolidated Statements of Operations.
-While application of the practical expedient did not result in a material change to the recognition of rental income, nonlease components included within Tenant reimbursement prior to the adoption of Topic 842 are now included within Rental income on the Company's Consolidated Statements of Operations.
+While application of the practical expedient did not result in a material change to the recognition of rental income, nonlease components included within Tenant reimbursement prior to the adoption of Accounting Standards Codification Topic 842, Leases ("ASC 842") are now included within Rental income on the Company's Consolidated Statements of Operations.

-In March 2019, the FASB issued ASU 2019-01, Leases (Topic 842): Codification Improvements which amended the transition guidance in ASC 842 to explicitly exempt entities from the interim disclosures required by ASC 205 related to changes in accounting principles.
+In March 2019, the FASB issued ASU 2019-01, Leases (Topic 842): Codification Improvements which amended the transition guidance in ASC 842 to explicitly exempt entities from the interim disclosures required by Accounting Standards Codification Topic ASC 205, Presentation of Financial Statements, related to changes in accounting principles.
 The provision is applicable at the time that entities adopt ASC 842, however implementation of this update did not have a material impact on our consolidated financial statements.